 The stages are pretty spread out so you’ll want to allow for some travel time in the crowds between the shows.

-A few of the MUST SEE shows in my opinion are:
+It’s hard to pick a favorite show but a few of the MUST SEE shows/ high-energy highlights in my opinion are:

-- The Kamikaze Fireflies – one of our favorite shows with comedy and creative stunts
+- The Kamikaze Fireflies – one of our favorite shows with comedy skits and creative stunts

 - Cincinnati Barbarians – pictured MMA with real armor- it gets intense but it’s fun to watch